-- Your Inbenta instance’s Key Performance Indicators are calculated using raw data events.
-When raw data is processed and stored as a Key Performance Indicator, it is considered “aggregated data”.
+- The Client’s Inbenta instance’s Key Performance Indicators are calculated using raw data events.
+When raw data are processed and stored as a Key Performance Indicator, they are considered aggregated data.
 This means that a Key Performance Indicator can be considered a summary of all the raw data events that may influence this specific KPI.

-- Inbenta dashboards show this aggregated data.
+- Inbenta dashboards show these aggregated data.
 Each aggregation pertains to a specific KPI.
-It shows relevant details (e.g. number of user queries per day, click-through rates per day, session performance indicators per day, etc.).
+It shows relevant details (e.g., number of user questions per day, click-through rates per day, session performance indicators per day, etc.).

-- Aggregated data generally represents the number of occurrences of raw data events.
-In general, it is completely unrelated to the original raw events that are computed to generate the final KPI (except for specific dashboards that can show raw data through a magnifying glass).
+- Aggregated data generally represent the number of occurrences of raw data events.
+In general, they are completely unrelated to the original raw events that are computed to generate the final KPI (except for specific dashboards that can show raw data through a magnifying glass).

 - Some examples of aggregated data:

-- Total user queries per day, user type, source and environment
+- Total user questions per day, user type, source, and environment.

 1.5.2.
 Data Processing: Messenger Product

-The Inbenta back office application provides a tool that handles Call Center business to client communications.
+The Inbenta App application provides a tool that handles Call Center business to Client communications.

 - Inbenta hosts as Raw Data each individual message produced during the communication between Call Center agents and users.
 These messages are stored in a channel-independent, normalized format.

-- Inbenta makes contact information from Call Center end users (e.g. e-mail addresses, Twitter/Facebook account information or other channel-dependent contact details) available to Call Center agents (i.e. employees managed by Inbenta’s clients).
-Inbenta collects this information in accordance with users’ privacy preferences on each specific channel and uses the Messenger Product to leverage this data and ensure communication through the specified channels between Inbenta clients and their end users.
+- Inbenta makes contact information from Call Center end users (e.g., email addresses, Twitter/Facebook account information or other channel-dependent contact details) available to Call Center agents (i.e., employees managed by Inbenta’s Clients).
+Inbenta collects this information in accordance with users’ privacy preferences on each specific channel and uses the Messenger product to leverage these data and ensure communication through the specified channels between Inbenta Clients and their end users.

-- As part of the back office suite, Inbenta also offers a set of Dashboards that show KPIs regarding the volume of messages and the efficiency of Call Center agents.
-The data available on these Dashboards is considered Aggregated Data.
+- As part of the Inbenta App suite, Inbenta also offers a set of dashboards that show KPIs regarding the volume of messages and the efficiency of Call Center agents.
+The data available on these dashboards are considered Aggregated Data.